jayshri-developer/jayshri-developer/README.md

-- 👋 Hi, I’m Jayshri Patil
+- 👋 Hi, I’m Jayshri
 - 👀 I’m interested in JAVA AND REACT

 <!---